-Figure 103.
-A 5-year trend analysis of cargo focus vessel traffic flows based on 2008-2012 AIS crossing line count data provided in Figure 101.
+Figure 109.
+A 5-year trend analysis of cargo focus vessel traffic flows based on 2008-2012 AIS crossing line count data provided in Figure 107.
+Note that only three graphs appear in the figure as vessels streams between two locations are equal in both directions.

-Figure 104.
+Figure 110.
 Equidistant arrivals of What-If focus vessels and modeling of random arrivals within equidistant time intervals to test effect of added variability in What-If focus vessel arrivals.